Tanvir-Mahamood/Operating-System/README.md

   make run-qemu
   ```

-- In xinu shell, type command hello and press enter
+- In xinu shell, type command hello and press enter.
+Hello world message will be printed.